 Last week, the Free Will & Science course finished up their poster sessions.
-It was one of the most enriching classroom experiences I’ve ever witnessed.† In case you’re interested, here’s a post about the why and how of classroom poster sessions — including templates for your own classroom.
-Continue reading Classroom Poster Sessions: A win for you and your students
+It was one of the most enriching classroom experiences I’ve ever witnessed.† In case you’re interested, here’s a post about the why and how of classroom poster sessions — including poster templates.
+Continue reading Classroom Poster Sessions: A win for instructors and students

 If you have a lot of students, then you can spend nearly all of your time on student feedback.
 Here are a four policies designed to make my feedback workflow more sustainable.
 Continue reading 4 Student Feedback Policies